arwes/arwes/docs/guidelines/animation-and-sounds.md

 the same depth start transitioning in at the same time and should take the same duration.

-The duration of a transition should be around 200 milliseconds.

-A system can take as many levels as needed.
-It is recommended to have as few as possible.
-A typical system can take 5 levels of depth.

 When a system transitions out, all nodes regardless of their level of depth, should start transitioning out at the same time and should take the same duration.

 All nodes in a system should support being animated or not.
 A non-animated node should not have transition animations.

+A system can take as many levels as needed.
+It is recommended to have as few as possible.

+A typical system may have 100ms transitions and 5 levels depth.

 ## Persistency